hxxdev/hxxdev.github.io/_posts/2025-08-25-cpp-shallow-copy-deep-copy.md

 - **Passing objects by value** to functions
 - **Returning objects by value** from functions

 By default, C++ provides compiler-generated copy constructor and assignment operator that perform member-wise copying.
-However, this default behavior can be problematic when your class manages resources like dynamic memory.
+However, this default behavior can be *problematic* when your class manages resources like dynamic memory.

+---

 ### Shallow Copy: The Default Behavior

 A shallow copy duplicates only the immediate members of an object.
 For primitive types (int, float, char), this works perfectly.
-However, for pointer members, only the pointer value (memory address) is copied, not the data it points to.
+However, for pointer members, *only the pointer value (memory address) is copied*, not the data it points to.

 #### Example of Shallow Copy Problem